ufidon/ct/mod2/gf.md

 |A→B |A→b|
 |B→S| B→a |

-❷ list all unit productions and sequences of unit productions `without loops`
+❷ list all unit productions and `chains` of unit productions `without loops`
 - create new pro­ductions by removing unit productions
 - S→A gets S→b
 - S→A→B gets S→a